Skip to main content

 Nuggets of Sholay: Thirteen - Munh Chadha

 Why do people snitch?
 In Hindi, there's a nasty word for it - เคšुเค—เคฒी เค–ोเคฐी - that sounds a bit adolescent, but that's beside the point.
 Really, what motivates a person to give someone away?
-Is it a flaw in a character, or is it a compulsion?
-The word, snitch and other synonyms like 'ratted on someone' indicate that it's not a very nice thing to do.
+Is it a flaw in character, or is it a compulsion?
+The word 'snitch' and synonyms like 'ratted on someone' indicate that it's not a very nice thing to do.
 But the act can always be explained or justified.
 Isn't it?
-But the topic of this blog is not chugli khori, but a scene that depicts this act where a proverb from Sholay is used.
+The topic of this blog is not chugli khori, but a scene that depicts this act where a proverb from Sholay is used.

 Jailor Ka Bada Munh Chadha Hai Mua.
 Haan